anewo-o/Shacks-2025/README.md

-# Shacks-2025 — Minimal Flask server
+# Shacks-2025

-This repository contains a minimal Flask server used as a starting point.
+Minimal Flask server in backend of a React frontend.

 Quick start